ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/mediafield.md

 `Ibexa\Core\FieldType\Media\Value` offers the following properties.

-Note that both `Media` and `BinaryFile` Value and Type inherit from the `BinaryBase` abstract Field Type and share common properties.
+Note that both `Media` and `BinaryFile` Value and Type inherit from the `BinaryBase` abstract field type and share common properties.

 |Property|Type|Description|Example|
 |------|------|------|------|